 - 4 thin slices smoked ham

-- 2. Melt 1 tablespoon butter in a large skillet over medium-low heat.
+- Melt 1 tablespoon butter in a large skillet over medium-low heat.
 Add 2 sandwiches to the skillet.
 Cover the pan and cook until the bread is golden and the cheeses have melted, about 2 minutes.
 Add 1 tablespoon butter to the skillet.
 Flip the sandwiches and cook, uncovered, until the second side of the bread is golden, about 2 minutes longer.
+If the cheese isn’t melted yet, flip the sandwich again and cook, covered, for 2 minutes more.

-- 3. Transfer the sandwiches to plates (or to waiting hands) and repeat with the remaining butter and sandwiches.
+- Move the sandwiches to plates (or to waiting hands) and repeat with the remaining butter and sandwiches.

 This is a splendidly grown-up version of grilled cheese.
 The goat cheese adds a nice tang and the thyme gives the sandwich a little earthiness.
 The baguettes at my local store are a little on the large size, so I was able to have enough slices for 6 sandwiches plus 2 ends for something else.
 I’d asked my butcher to shave the ham to get it as thin as possible for the sandwiches, and grating the Parmesan and Mozzarella helped them to melt much more quickly than usual.
 Even though I’m not a fan of goat cheese I’d do this recipe again.
 This made for a nice, light Sunday supper with a green salad.
 (One of my diners can’t tolerate goat cheese so I substituted a little Boursin on 1 sandwich and it was almost as good as those made with goat cheese.)